ailabspace/turtlebot2-noetic/README.md

 # Turtlebot2 software on ROS Noetic

 This repo contains notes on our process of setting up Turtlebot2 software on ROS Noetic from scratch.
+It will continue to be updated.
 In most cases we have access to the desktop of Ubuntu 20.04, i.e. some GUIs have been used.

 - Tested on:
   - Ubuntu 20.04.6 LTS